Marine Conservation Volunteering

 - Any expenses prior to your programme start date;

-- Personal expenses such as souvenirs, drinks, snacks, extra activities;
+- Personal expenses such as souvenirs, drinks, snacks, extra activities, additional excursions, meals out;

 - Local SIM card and data / airtime bundles (optional);